brave/brave-core/components/speedreader/rust/lib/README.md

 * `classifier` that analyses HTML content of a page and applies a pre-trained classifier to decide whether the page is article-style, text-oriented
-* `whitelist` that uses adblock-style rules that explciitly whitelist pages that should be distilled
+* `whitelist` that uses adblock-style rules that explicitly whitelist pages that should be distilled

 Any page that is readable should then be passed to an instance of `SpeedReader`